Aditya-Gamer011/accelerate-fluid-sim/README.md

 # Accelerate-- Fluid Simulator

-**Accelerate Fluid Simulator** is a high-performance, interactive fluid dynamics simulator built for Hack Club Accelerate, that runs natively in your web browser.
+**Accelerate Fluid Simulator** is a high-performance, interactive fluid dynamics simulator built for Hack Club, that runs natively in your web browser.
 Built with raw **WebGL** and **Vanilla JavaScript**, it uses a hybrid **FLIP (Fluid Implicit Particle)** solver to deliver realistic, real-time liquid physics.

 This isn't just a visual toy-- it's a physics sandbox where different fluids (like honey and oil) interact with rigid bodies (like stones and wood) in a scientifically plausible way.